 Google has declared its intention to counteract the dangerous role played by extremists on YouTube and has launched its Redirect program, intended to discourage potential ISIS recruits from taking up cause with the terrorist group.
 However, this program does not have useful forms of monitoring and evaluation in place.

 Furthermore, Google’s stated intention to reduce the terrorist recruitment threat on its platform is undermined by Google’s persistence in hosting and promoting content by extremists.
-In November 2017, Google acceded to external pressure and pledged to drastically reduce Awlaki’s presence on its YouTube platform. * Scott Shane, "In 'Watershed Moment,' YouTube Blocks Extremist Cleric's Message," New York Times, November 12, 2017, https://www.nytimes.com/2017/11/12/us/politics/youtube-terrorism-anwar-al-awlaki.html. x But until Google takes the basic step of removing terrorist recruitment videos, extremists will continue to enjoy access to extremist, incendiary, and inciting material on YouTube on the path to self-radicalization and terrorist violence.
+In November 2017, Google acceded to external pressure and pledged to drastically reduce Awlaki’s presence on its YouTube platform. * Scott Shane, "In 'Watershed Moment,' YouTube Blocks Extremist Cleric's Message," New York Times, November 12, 2017, https://www.nytimes.com/2017/11/12/us/politics/youtube-terrorism-anwar-al-awlaki.html. x But until Google takes the basic step of systematically removing terrorist recruitment videos, extremists will continue to enjoy access to extremist, incendiary, and inciting material on YouTube on the path to self-radicalization and terrorist violence.